jvrana/pyblast2/README.md

 You can install BLAST to the pyblast directory using the following command:

 ```
-python blast_bin/install_blast your_email
+python blast_bin/install_blast.py your_email
 ```

 This will install it to pyblast/blast_bin.
-If you want BLAST installed somewhere else, move the *ncbi-blast-X.X.X+* folder to your desired location and add path to *path/to/ncbi-blast-X.X.X+/bin*. **PyBlast** will prefer to use the blast stored in your executable path.
-If it cannot find a blast executable there, it looks for it in that paths in the pyblast/blast_bin/_paths.txt file.
+If you want BLAST installed somewhere else, move the *ncbi-blast-X.X.X+* folder to your desired location and add *path/to/ncbi-blast-X.X.X+/bin* to you $PATH. **PyBlast** will prefer to use the blast stored in your executable path.
+If it cannot find a blast executable there, it looks for it in that paths in the pyblast/blast_bin/_paths.txt. file. _paths.txt is automatically updated when you run install_blast.py so theres no need to manage the paths manually.

 ## Status